Application Process & Requirements

 Interview & Choose Your Campus

-The interview is about 40 minutes one-on-one with a faculty member.
+The interview is about 40 minutes one-on-one with a faculty or staff member.
 Be ready to talk about why you have chosen pharmacy for a career, your knowledge of the profession, and why the University of Minnesota is a good fit for your career path.
 About one month after the interview you will receive the admissions decision.

 You'll also choose your campus at Interview Day, so try to research and visit each campus ahead of time to decide which campus is the best fit for you.